JeffNeff/Supercharge-Your-Web3-App-with-Firefly-and-Triggermesh/README.md

 ```

 And thats it!
-We can now expect to see any events that appear in our Kafka stream or that we send to our Webhook source should appear in our Firefly event stream.
+We can now expect to see any events that appear in our Kafka stream or that we send to our Webhook source should appear in our Firefly event stream!

 ### Webhook Source Example